natbusa/data-engineering/profiles/analytics.md

  - Experience with ETL pipelines to transform data from a variety of data sources to a normalized form
  - Extended experience of software development (Python, Scala)
  - Experience with database design and SQL/NoSQL datastores
+ - Experience with API design (e.g. Flask)
  - Experience with Cassandra.
+ - Experience with Redis.
  - Experience with Pandas.
  - Experience with Spark.
  - Experience with Jupyter.